daizuozhuo/CustomerPrediction/assignment1_report.md

 predict accuracy, then we find the binarization method can achieve higher ROC value while consuming more time training.

-We also noticed that many variables have a large number of missing values and some of the categorical have a huge vocabulary.
+We also noticed that some variables have a large number of missing values and some of the categorical have a huge vocabulary.
 For the missing numerical values, we followed the standard approach of imputing the missing value by the mean of the features.
 And for the missing categorical values, we treat them as a separate value.
+In addition, in order to avoid an explosion in the number of features from the variables with a huge vocabulary, we only encode the 10 most values of each categorical attribute rather than all the values.

 ##Classification methods